buddhaman/AnymaEngine/Readme.md

 - Make a startup screen to start simulation with new persistent parameters.

 ### Done
+- Debug tools for memory arenas, check if clearing doesnt lead to problems.
 - Implement 2 memory arenas for lifetime management.
 - Make super simple brain.
 - Agent lifespan.